-Step Instructions 1 Go to the gateway editor, > UserCheck, and select Enable UserCheck for active blades.
-2 In the UserCheck Web Portal section: The Main URL field shows the primary URL for the web portal that shows the UserCheck notifications.
-You can use the suggested Main URL or manually enter a different Main URL.
-Note - The Main URL field contains an IP address and not a DNS name.
-Update the Main URL field If you change a Security Gateway's IPv4 address to IPv6 address, or the other way around, .
-3 Optional: Click Aliases to add URL aliases that redirect different hostnames to the Main URL.
-For example: Usercheck.mycompany.com The aliases must be resolved to the portal IP address on the corporate DNS server.
-4 In the Certificate section, click Import to import a certificate that the portal uses to authenticate to the Security Management Server.
+Step Instructions 1 From the left navigation panel, click Gateways & Servers.
+2 Double-click the Security Gateway / Cluster object.
+3 In the left panel, click UserCheck .
+4 Select Enable UserCheck for active blades.
+5 In the UserCheck Web Portal section, the Main URL field shows the primary URL for the web portal that shows the UserCheck notifications.
+You can use the suggested Main URL or manually enter a different Main URL .
+6 Optional: Click Aliases to add URL aliases that redirect different hostnames to the Main URL.
+For example: usercheck.mycompany.com The aliases must be resolved to the portal IP address on the corporate DNS server.
+7 In the Certificate section, click Import to import a certificate that the portal uses to authenticate to the Security Management Server.
 By default, the portal uses a certificate from the Check Point Internal Certificate Authority (ICA).
 This might generate warnings if the user browser does not recognize Check Point as a trusted Certificate Authority.
 To prevent these warnings, import your own certificate from a recognized external authority.
 Note - After you download your certificate, you can click Replace to replace it with a different certificate, and click View to see the certificate information.

-Step Instructions 5 In the Accessibility section, click Edit to configure interfaces on the Security Gateway through which the portal can be accessed.
-These options are based on the topology configured for the Security Gateway.
-The topology must be configured.
-Users are sent to the UserCheck Portal if they connect Through all interfaces Through internal interfaces (default) Including undefined internal interfaces Including DMZ internal interfaces Including VPN encrypted interfaces (default) - Interfaces used for establishing route-based VPN tunnels (VTIs).
-According to the Firewall Policy - Select this option if there is a rule that states who can access the portal.
-If the Main URL is set to an external interface, you must set the Accessibility option to one of these: Through all interfaces - Necessary in VSX environment According to the Firewall Policy 6 UserCheck Client - The UserCheck Client is installed on Endpoint devices to communicate with the Security Gateway and show UserCheck Interaction notifications to users.
-Activate UserCheck Client support - This enables UserCheck through the client.
-Click Download Client to download the installation file for the UserCheck Client.
+Step Instructions 8 In the Accessibility section, click Edit to configure interfaces on the Security Gateway through which the portal can be accessed.
+These options are based on the topology configured in the Security Gateway object.
+You must configure the topology settings on the Network Manegment page.
+Select the applicable option when the Security Gateway must send users to the UserCheck Portal based on how they connect: Through all interfaces Through internal interfaces (default) Including undefined internal interfaces Including DMZ internal interfaces Including VPN encrypted interfaces (default) Applies to interfaces used for establishing route-based VPN tunnels (VTIs) According to the Firewall Policy Select this option if there is an Access Control rule that determinces who can access the UserCheck Portal.
+If the Main URL is set to an external interface, you must set the Accessibility to one of these: Through all interfaces You must select this option if this is a VSX Gateway / VSX Cluster.
+According to the Firewall Policy 9 UserCheck Client - The UserCheck Client is installed on user devices to communicate with the Security Gateway and show UserCheck Interaction notifications to users.
+Activate UserCheck Client support This enables UserCheck through the UserCheck Client.
+Download Client This downloads the installation file for the UserCheck Client.
 Note - The link is not active until the UserCheck Portal is up.
-For more information about installation and configuration of the UserCheck Client, see .
+See the R81.20 Quantum Security Gateway Guide > Chapter "UserCheck Client".